LPN/LVN Salary – What to Expect

-The average salaries of licensed practical nurses varies from state to state.
-States with the highest median salaries for LPNs/LVNs are:
+The average salaries of licensed practical nurses will vary from state to state.
+States with the highest median salaries for LPNs/LVNs (as of the lastest available BLS data from May 2019) are:

-If you complete your LPN program and licensure in one state but want to move to another state for higher pay or better job opportunities, you’ll have to become licensed in the new state unless the states are part of of the Enhanced Nurse Licensure Compact (eNLC).
+If you complete your LPN program and licensure in one state but want to move to another state for higher pay or better job opportunities, you’ll have to become licensed in the new state unless each state is part of the Nurse Licensure Compact (NLC).

 How Much Does an LPN/LVN Make an Hour?